vindeiatrix/mutants2/README.md

 ## Recent breaking changes

-- Save schema bumped to `5`.
+- Save schema bumped to `6`.
 Older saves are discarded on load and a fresh world is seeded automatically.
-- Natural armour from Dexterity is now `DEX // 10` and stacks with worn armour.
+- Natural armour from Dexterity is now `1 + (DEX // 10)` and stacks with worn
+  armour.
+- Worn items are no longer counted in inventory; only `remove` operates on worn armour.
 - `look <item>` only works for items in your inventory.
 Looking for an item on the ground or one you're wearing prints `You can't see <Item-Name>.` and does not refresh the room.